-They can lead to severe insomnia, changes in social habits, personality changes, fever, hair loss, blurred vision, irritability, dry mouth, dizziness, and many other side effects.
+They can lead to severe insomnia, changes in social habits, personality changes, fever, hair loss, blurred vision, irritability, dry mouth, dizziness, and other side effects.
 Some of these may be very severe side effects.

 Nevertheless, the effects of Modafinil are much more precise, resulting in fewer undesired side effects on the body.

 The "rebound effect" is one of the most significant downsides to other nootropic pharmaceuticals such as amphetamines.
-A rebound effect is what occurs when a drug causes its effects to collapse once it wears off.
+A rebound effect occurs when a drug causes its effects to collapse once it wears off.
 This can lead to severe depression, anxiety, and exhaustion in the case of Modafinil.